The 2026 Guide

 What do hens do in Galway?

-A typical Galway hen mixes a daytime activity — a cocktail masterclass, a spa day, a food tour, afternoon tea or a life drawing class — with a night out around the Latin Quarter’s bars and trad pubs.
-Groups based at a private estate also add house-based extras like a BBQ, bonfire or murder mystery night.
+A typical Galway hen mixes a daytime activity — cocktail making, a whiskey tasting, a Garden to Table cooking experience or a morning yoga session — with a night out around the Latin Quarter’s bars and trad pubs.
+Groups based at a private estate also add house-based extras like a murder mystery night, the hot tub and their own private bar.

 Where should we stay for a hen in Galway?

 For a hen, staying together beats scattered hotel rooms.
 Ballinderry Park is a private Georgian estate near Ballinasloe with exclusive use, its own bar, on-site catering and beds for up to 50 — everyone under one roof, no taxis home and no noise complaints.
-It is made for the spa-day-then-night-in vibe.
+It is made for a hen that wants to celebrate together and never call a taxi.

 How far is Galway from Dublin?